omidmt/rira/README.md

 ```

 In case of login failure and seeing an security exception like "JCE cannot authenticate the provider BC", boucycastle library should be
 added to jre as trusted security lib.
-A working solution can be found in http://stackoverflow.com/a/17400821/1477245
+A working solution can be found in http://stackoverflow.com/a/17400821/1477245 (Adding bc lib jars to lib/ext and update java.security)

 ### Install